 Once you have up-skilled and mastered Machine Learning and Artificial Intelligence, it is time to crack that interview.
+Here’s a list of the top AI/ML interview questions in India for you to start preparing.
 For those of you who still want to master the topic, visit our course on AI/ML.

 In an interview for a Machine Learning and/or Artificial Intelligence job role, the interview process is much like a standard software engineer hiring process.
-Interview questions relate to the basic theoretical knowledge, software development, deep learning and applications.
+AI/ML interview questions relate to the basic theoretical knowledge, software development, deep learning and applications.

 So check out the following, and get ready to ace the interview!